-A RISING RATE ENVIRONMENT: FIVE REASONS FOR INVESTORS TO KEEP PERSPECTIVE rate, the less future money the S&P 500
+A RISING RATE ENVIRONMENT: FIVE REASONS FOR INVESTORS TO KEEP PERSPECTIVE the S&P 500

 As we move forward towards a return to "normal" from the pandemic, the central banks will be raising rates to more "normal" levels.
 For many months, the media has been hyping concerns over rising interest rates.
 As investors, should we be concerned?